 Additionally, LPFSAs may be paired with a Health Savings Account (HSA), while an HCFSA may not.
 Generally, you may not have an HCFSA and LPFSA at the same time.

 What is the difference between an HCFSA and a Dependent Care Account (DCA)?

 An HCFSA covers eligible medical expenses that you would otherwise pay for out of pocket.
 A DCA covers employment-related expenses for dependent care.
-These expenses must be services that allow you to go to work, and typically include day care and elder care for legal tax dependents.
+These expenses must be services that allow you to go to work, and typically include day care and elder care for tax dependents.